-Taekwondo is just one of the many incredible martial arts forms being taught in martial arts academies around the country.
+Taekwondo is just one of the many incredible martial arts forms being taught in academies around the country.
 When choosing taekwondo as your martial art of choice, you are embarking on a journey that will prove to be enriching on the mat and in your life.

 What is taekwondo?

 Taekwondo (stylized as TaeKwonDo or TKD) is a Korean martial art developed in the years following World War II.
 Taekwondo is a portmanteau of three Korean words – tae (“foot”), kwon (“fist ” or “fight”), and do (“way”).
 Taekwondo takes from various ancient Korean and Chinese traditions, as well as the Okinawan tradition of karate.
-It is one of the world’s most popular martial arts and it is the core form of martial arts taught at all Tiger-Rock Martial Arts academies.
+It is one of the world’s most popular martial arts and it is the core form of martial arts taught at all Tiger-Rock Martial Arts Academies.

 Taekwondo training features and benefits

-Taekwondo emphasizes head high kicks, jumping kicks, spinning kicks, side kicks, and striking.
+Taekwondo emphasizes head height kicks, jumping kicks, spinning kicks, side kicks, and striking.
 A typical Tiger-Rock taekwondo lesson will include kicking drills, striking drills, and speed targets.
 These drills will help you improve your motor skills and flexibility.